 Step 4.
 Search for the new driver software by choosing the option to "Search automatically for updated driver software".
 You can also select "Browse my computer for driver software" if you have already downloaded the latest available driver

 Step 5.
-Windows will carry out the search for the updated driver for you to download.
-However, if no driver can be found, you may have to go to the manufacturer’s website and get a new one by following their on-site instructions.
+Windows will search for the updated driver for you to download.
+However, if no driver can be found, you may have to go to the manufacturer's website and get a new one by following their on-site instructions.

 Step 1.
 Press these keys together: "Windows" + "X" and choose "Command Prompt (Admin)"

 Step 2.
 Type "chkdsk /f c:", press "Enter" on your keyboard.

 Step 3.
 Also, type in "chdsk C: /r".